Waitaki is at ORANGE in the COVID-19 Protection Framework

-Further updates will be provided on the Waitaki District Health Services website: www.waitakihealth.co.nz
+These arrangements will be in place until further notice.
+Updates will be provided on the Waitaki District Health Services website: www.waitakihealth.co.nz

 For the latest updates on COVID-19 cases visit The Ministry of Health current cases page.
 The Southern District Health Board and Canterbury District Health Board websites also have local information on this.

 Call Healthline on 0800 358 5453 if you're worried about your health, you have any symptoms or have been in contact with someone with COVID-19.